llvm/llvm-project/llvm/docs/LangRef.rst

       the return value of the callee is returned to the caller's caller, even if a void return type is in use.

-   Both markers imply that the callee does not access allocas or varargs from the caller.
-They also imply that the callee does not access the memory pointed to by a byval argument to the caller, unless that pointer is passed to the callee as a byval argument.
+   Both markers imply that the callee does not access allocas, va_args, or byval arguments from the caller.
+As an exception to that, an alloca or byval argument may be passed to the callee as a byval argument, which can be dereferenced inside the callee.
 For example:

 .. code-block:: llvm

       declare void @take_byval(ptr byval(i64))
       declare void @take_ptr(ptr)

-      ; Invalid, %local may be de-allocated before call to @take_ptr. define void @invalid_alloca() {
+      ; Invalid (assuming @take_ptr dereferences the pointer), because %local ; may be de-allocated before the call to @take_ptr. define void @invalid_alloca() {
       entry:
         %local = alloca i64